open-feature/flagd/docs/other_resources/in-process-providers/evaluators/fractional_evaluation.md

         return nil
     }

     // 2.
-Get the target property used for bucketing the values and retrieve its value from the evaluation context: bucketBy, ok := valuesArray[0].(string)
+Get the target property value used for bucketing the values valueToDistribute, ok := valuesArray[0].(string)
     if !ok {
         log.Error("first element of fractional evaluation data isn't of type string") return nil
-    }

-    dataMap, ok := data.(map[string]interface{})
-    if !ok {
-        log.Error("data isn't of type map[string]interface{}")
-        return nil
-    }

-    v, ok := dataMap[bucketBy]
-    if !ok {
-        // if the target property is not part of the evaluation context, use an empty string for calculating the hash v = ""
-    }

-    valueToDistribute, ok := v.(string)
-    if !ok {
-        // the target property must have a string value log.Error("var: %s isn't of type string", bucketBy) return nil
     }